aadhavans2027/ccat/README.md

 ---

 ### Features
-- 11 colors out-of-the-box: Red, Blue, Green, Magenta, Cyan, Black, White, Yellow, Gray, Orange and Dark Blue.
+- 11 colors oare defined out-of-the-box: RED, BLUE, GREEN, MAGENTA, CYAN, BLACK, WHITE, YELLOW, GRAY, ORANGE and DARKBLUE.
 - Support for defining custom colors via the `ccat.colors` file.
 - Regex-color mappings are stored in configuration files.
 - Uses the file extension to determine which configuration file to use.